 - There’s a forfeit option to use as you see fit – next to the trap button.
-However your pets will lose most of their remaining health as a penalty.
+However your pets will lose a small portion of their health as a penalty.

 - When your pet reaches level 3 you can start capturing critters.
 The ‘Trap’ slot becomes active once they are below 35% health.

 - You can only capture one pet per battle so choose wisely as soon as you can see the other team.

 - Traps upgrade via specific achievements, improving your chance to catch higher level pets.